jarint/AI-Scheduling-System/Written/software_layout.md

-## Functional Requirements

 ## Software layout

+main.py - driver code
+- invokes parser and then search

+class: Scheduler - employs the search process

+class: Printer - prints schedules

+class: Tree - tree where we can perform depth-first search

+class: Node - a node in the tree which stores a schedule

-class: InputParameters
+class: Parser
 - description: singleton instance stores all parsed input data and command-line arguments in appropriate data structures
-- constructor: invokes commandline_args() and parse_file()
-- private method: commandline_args() - pareses command line arguments
+- method: commandline_args() - pareses command line arguments
-- private method: parse_file(file) - parses file
+- method: parse_file(file) - parses file

-class: Env
+class: Environment
-- stores the command line arguments for penalties
+- stores all data from parsed file data and commandline arguments

 class: Schedule
-- var: mon_game_slots
-- var: tues_game_slots
-- var: mon_practice_slots
-- var: tues_practice_slots
-- var: fri_practice_slots
-    - each of the above 5 variables is a hashmap from slot id to a set of game id's or practice id's, depending on the slot type. (each slot is an instance of the Slot class)
+- var: assignments - map from slot id to set of activity id's

-- var: game_assigned ? - hashmap from game id to slot
-- var: practice_assigned ? - hashmap from practice id to slot

-- currently_assigned(activity) - returns which slot a given activity is assigned to.
-This will be equal to $ if it isn't assigned anywhere.

 abstract class: Activity